 A long time ago, I worked for a large telephone company.
 I know, that sounds about as interesting as being an accountant or watching paint dry.
-In this case though, it was a company that had a very colourful history which included a tragic incident in its past.
+In this case though, it was a company that had a very colorful history which included a tragic incident in its past.

 The company's story started in 1961 when a brilliant entrepreneur named Charles Wohlstetter raised $1.5 million and along with two partners formed a holding company, Telephone Communications Corporation.